apg868/FE_Capstone_V2/README.md

 Note: This project was guided by Meta's Front End Capstone Course for final course of Meta Front End Cert.
-This readme will be a follow-along for the development cycle
+This readme will be an outline for the constraints of the development of the final product.

 Earliest wireframe of product - ![fe_capstone_wireframe_early](https://github.com/apg868/FE_Capstone_V2/assets/123202954/83ae1dbb-8ef3-401f-8953-1a861d8bfedf)